PrestonTaylor/UUIDProvider/README.md

 # UUIDProvider
-A bukkit plugin that provides players UUID support for other plugins.
+A Sponge plugin that provides players UUID support for other plugins.
-This plugin has been tested on Cauldron 1.6.4 and 1.7.10.

-All my plugin's builds can be downloaded from http://kaikk.net/mc/#bukkit

 ##Configuration
 You can use this plugin without any configuration, but I recommend a MySQL database in order to enable cache.